Attendance and absences

 Medical appointments If your child has a medical appointment during the school day, which cannot be made outside school hours, a note must be sent to your child’s form tutor beforehand giving the date and time of the appointment.

 Being excused from Games In the case of genuine illness, injury or other valid reason please send notes requesting to be excused from Games to your child’s PE teacher.
 (If it can possibly be avoided, please do not ask for pupils to be excused from games periods).

-Requests for absence from school during term times We expect every student to achieve a minimum of 95% attendance.
-There is a very strong expectation that family holidays will only be taken during the designated school holidays.
+Requests for absence from school during term times We expect every student to achieve a minimum of 96% attendance.
 Requests for absence during term time will be authorised by the Principal only in very exceptional circumstances.
 Requests must be sent to the Principal as far in advance as possible in writing before any arrangements are made e.g. booking flights.
 A failure to acquire the permission of the Principal will mean your child’s absence is recorded as unauthorised.
 In such cases the school may issue a Penalty Notice.

 Attendance and Punctuality Policy